jtcurlin/PowerPlatform-DataverseClient-Python/README.md

 - Single-record `create` still returns the full entity representation.
 - `@odata.type` handling: If any payload in the list omits `@odata.type`, the SDK performs a one-time metadata query (`EntityDefinitions?$filter=EntitySetName eq '<entity_set>'`) to resolve the logical name, caches it, and stamps each missing item with `Microsoft.Dynamics.CRM.<logical>`.
 If **all** payloads already include `@odata.type`, no metadata call is made.
 - The metadata lookup is per entity set and reused across subsequent multi-create calls in the same client instance (in-memory cache only).
-- You can explicitly set `@odata.type` yourself (e.g., for polymorphic scenarios); the SDK will not override it.

 ## Retrieve multiple with paging